 Your practitioner may refer you to a physiotherapist for further exercises.

-Follow up appointments are specific to your concerns and treatment plan.
+Follow-up appointments Follow up appointments are specific to your concerns and treatment plan.

 Pelvic health involves the study and care for conditions that affect the pelvic floor.

 The pelvic floor is made up of the muscles, ligaments, and connective tissues that support the

 Healthy pelvic floor muscles prevent bladder and bowel leakage and prolapse.
 They also play an important role in sexual function.